jonhadfield/sn-dotfiles/README.md

 ### credentials

-By default, your credentials will be requested every time, but you can store them using either environment variables or, on MacOS, store your session using the native Keychain application.
+By default, your credentials will be requested every time, but you can store them using either environment variables or, on MacOS and Linux, store your session using the native Keychain application.

 #### environment variables
 Note: if using 2FA, the token value will be requested each time